 4. The App Functions as an Extra Pair of Keys

 Zipcar’s app functions as a second set of car keys.
 If you’re logged into the app, you can unlock the vehicle from anywhere without returning to it – and you can leave the keys in the car without worrying about locking them in.

 5. More Widely Available Than Other Carsharing Options

 Zipcar is more widely available than many of its competitors.
 In particular, its university-centric network brings the company to cities that might not normally be able to support a carsharing service, such as Moscow, Idaho (University of Idaho) and Iowa City (University of Iowa).
-Uber, Lyft, and Car2Go do not operate in small population centers like this.
 Many small university towns, which have relatively high populations of car-less students, don’t even have a nonprofit carsharing alternative.

 6. You Can Drive in Any Country Where Zipcar Operates

 If you travel to another country, and you’re legally allowed to drive there, you can use its Zipcar network.

 7. The Reservation System Reduces Uncertainty and Extra Costs

 Since you can reserve your Zipcar for a set period of time, you don’t have to worry about a vehicle being unavailable when you need it – either before or during your trip.
 You don’t pay extra for this privilege – the car is simply yours.

 1. You Must Return to a Designated Parking Area